 Finding John Grindall's will not only confirmed Mary Grindon's parentage, but also opened up further research with the knowledge that the names Grindon and Grindall were being used interchangeably in the area at that time.
 John Grindall married Ann Watkins in 1759 in Orcop - at this point his name was spelt Grindall.
 Their first son Thomas was baptised as Grindall in 1759, but all the subsequent children were baptised as Grindon.
 John himself was baptised as John Grindal in 1737, the youngest son of Thomas & Mary Grindall.

-I haven't managed to find a marriage for Thomas & Mary Grindall yet.
-I'm also not sure when Thomas Grindall died.
+Thomas Grindall senior married Mary Williams in 1720 at the St John the Baptist church in Hereford.
+Fortunately the parish register records that they were both from Orcop, so I'm fairly sure I've got the right couple.
+I'm not sure when Thomas Grindall senior died.
 I think his wife Mary died in 1780, although this could be their daughter Mary Grindall.
 So far I've found 2 Thomas Grindon burials, one in 1767 and one in 1779.
 The trouble is by this point there were potentially 3 Thomas Grindons - father, son and grandson; the burial records don't give any clue to seniority, so for the time being I've had to leave their death dates off on the tree below.

 The family tree below summarises what I know about the above generations of the Grindon/Grindall family.
 It is hopefully reasonably accurate, but if you spot any errors, or any relatives, please feel free to E-mail me

 Please click on one of the red links on the tree to move to a different page.

 If any of the above is of further interest, please feel free to contact me at: email@example.com